jameskelly33/Milestone-Project-4-LangSchool/README.md

 **Database Models and Schema**

-During the production of the site a sqlite3 databse was used to store data , however after deploying to Heroku to serve the final version of the site a PostGres databse has been used with the following models.
+During the production of the site a sqlite3 database was used to store data , however after deploying to Heroku to serve the final version of the site a PostGres database has been used with the following models.

 ***Models***
 * User